ORDS is a piece of software that acts as an intermediary between Oracle Database and the layers where business logic is implemented and/or consumed.

 With ORDS you expose database objects as REST.
 ORDS can be started standalone or in an application server.
 Deploying ORDS in Kubernetes as stateless pods with several replicas provide an elastic layer of rest exposition, out of the database, with high availability and fault tolerant.

 First of all, we need a container ready to run ORDS in standalone mode.
-For this particular case, we are utilizing one already done and available here.
-If you are curious about how to build it, I’ll post an article in the coming days.
+For this particular case, we are utilising one already done, see yaml file mentioned in next steps.

 Let’s start creating a secret for storing the password for the user that makes de connection to the database: